Normalized Differential Vegetation Index (NDVI)

 This cross-mission integration is still producing benefits today, with a multitude of data fusion products from Landsat and the Moderate Resolution Imaging Spectroradiometer (MODIS) on Terra.
 One such outcome is the highly regarded Spatial and Temporal Adaptive Reflectance Fusion Model (STARFM), which has improved global agricultural monitoring.
 STARFM was designed to combine MODIS data with Landsat data to produce synthetic Landsat-like imagery on a daily basis.

-Major Benefits from Landsat 7
+Benefits from Landsat 7

 Benefits from Landsat 7 fall into four main categories: technical, scientific, programmatic, and organizational.
 While some of the benefits were discussed earlier, the information that follows revisits these items and provides new introductions so that the full impact of Landsat 7 on Earth remote sensing across a wide range of categories may be easily grasped.